Table of Contents

 Always verify local code requirements before material selection.

-What is the maximum temperature for PVC pipe?
+What’s the maximum temperature for PVC pipe?

 Can PVC pipe handle hot water?

-How does temperature affect PVC pressure rating?
+How does temperature affect PVC’s pressure rating?

-What temperature can Schedule 80 PVC withstand?
+What temperature can Schedule 80 PVC handle?

 Can PVC pipe freeze and burst?